taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 This helps people to know which credentials they need and how to set them up.
 The `user-config.yml` should be included in `.gitignore` to avoid checking in credentials.

+## Deployment

+### Verification Steps

+Somewhere in the README, describe how to deploy the service, if it's anything more complicated than a Heroku app or pipeline.

+In any case, include a short description of how to verify that the service is up and running after a deployment.
+This may be as simple as loading the relevant tools page and seeing content from the service.

+### Logging

+Connect the service to the TaskCluster papertrail account.
+For Heroku services, follow [the standalone method](http://help.papertrailapp.com/kb/hosting-services/heroku/).
+Name the service in papertrail to match the repository name.

 ## Taskcluster Libraries

 ### General